 Eating out on a budget

 Singapore may be a developed country but one thing it shares with its Asian neighbours is the relatively low starting cost of getting a meal outside.
 One will be hard-pressed to find a filling meal for under $5 in other first world countries unless it’s fast food or baked goods.
 In a hawker centre, that same amount gets you any of the famous noodle, rice, soup or curry dishes with change to spare.
 It makes cooking less attractive when one’s exhaustion outweighs her passion for homemade food, and local hostels can get away with not having any cooking facilities!

-Yes, the cost of ingredients and thus the prices have risen over the years, but it’ll be a long time before $8 becomes the minimum spend in such a setting.
+Yes, the cost of ingredients and thus the prices have risen over the years, but it’ll be a long time before $8 becomes the minimum spending in such a setting.
 And did I hear you say that it’s cheaper in Malaysia, Indonesia and Thailand?
 Of course, I don’t disagree, but we’re talking about different standards and costs of living here.

 Well-stocked public libraries

 One doesn’t have to be a university student to access a wealth of literature when there is a public library in nearly every precinct.
 Even in this age of e-books, they’re far from deserted, and sometimes I have to wait before copies of books that I need – but rather not pay for, like Lonely Planet – become available.